-This is a Cajal NeuroKit course that combines online lectures about fundamentals and advanced neuroscience topics with hands-on and physical experiments.
+Modern Approaches to Behavioural Analysis is a Cajal NeuroKit.
+The course will combine online lectures on fundamentals and advanced neuroscience topics with guided data analysis and exercises.

 Course overview

 In pursuing this goal, neuroscience research is supported by an ever-larger toolbox, ranging from optogenetics to connectomics.
 However, often these tools are coupled with reductionist approaches for linking nervous systems and behaviour.
-Even though the arrival of deep learning tools for animal tracking has changed the scale at which behavioural data is acquired, the scope of questions that can be addressed with these tools can only be expanded when combined with a more nuanced and context-driven approach to the study of behaviour.
-This course will introduce advanced techniques for measuring and analysing behaviour, as well as three fundamental principles as necessary to understanding biological behaviour: (1) morphology and environment; (2) action-perception closed loops and purpose; and (3) individuality and historical contingencies [2].
+This course will introduce advanced techniques for measuring and analysing behaviour, as well as three fundamental principles as necessary to understanding biological behaviour: (1) morphology and environment; (2) action-perception closed loops and purpose; and (3) individuality and historical contingencies [1].

 [2] Gomez-Marin, A., & Ghazanfar, A. A. (2019).
 The life of behavior.
 Neuron, 104(1), 25-36